-The ERA considers that the inclusion of a clause in the Market Rules allowing the IMO or System Management to request that the ERA review a proposed capita project has a precedent.
+The inclusion of a clause in the Market Rules allowing the IMO or System Management to request that the ERA review a proposed capita project has a precedent.
 Section 80 of Part 9 of the National Gas Rules provides for the Australian Energy Regulator to make an advance determination with regard to future capital expenditure at the request of a service provider.